statisticalbiotechnology/cb2030/questions/pathway.md

 2. In the article, they illustrate all the genes in Table 2 which have an FDR < 0.25, instead of our common threshold of 0.05 what is the reason behind this, and is this unique for their approach, or is it common to have a threshold of 0.25 when doing GSEA?
     > GSEA is performed to find candidate hypotheses, which you try to further validate with your research.
 So, many scientist choose a FDR of 0.25 (results will be valid 3/4 times) to avoid overlooking potentially significant results.
 Expression datasets are often quite sparse and incoherent (high biochemical noise due to cell cycle phases, bursting, ...) and many genesets just include a fairly small number of genes / in the statistical test just few genes are analyzed, resulting in high statistical errors.
 In summary, GSEA is a first step to find candidates which you try to verify later.

+## Multiple testing

+1. In ORA when setting the threshold for determining the most significantly differentially expressed genes, what difference does it make to do thresholding on either the q-value or p-value?
+[Video 6:28 and jupyter notebook]

 ## Notebook

 1. In the jupyter notebook a q-value threshold of 10<sup>-15</sup> is used for the ORA, why was this value chosen?
 Is there any general way of thinking to choose a suitable threshold, can the data be taken into account somehow or is the choice completely arbitrary?